-The Department for Education (DfE) has published a Clerking Competency Framework – new non-statutory guidance setting out the competencies required to deliver professional clerking to school governing boards and multi academy trusts.
+The Department for Education (DfE) Clerking Competency Framework is non-statutory guidance setting out the competencies required to deliver professional clerking to school governing boards and multi academy trusts.

 In his Foreword to the guide, Sir David Carter, Schools Commissioner, writes: “The Department for Education recognises the value of professional quality clerking to governing boards in maintained schools, academies and multi-academy trusts.
 As anyone who has experienced professional clerking will testify, it provides an invaluable contribution to the efficiency, effectiveness, productivity and compliance of the governing board.